theweebcoders/HighPoint-Rocket-750-Kernel-6.8-Driver/readme.md

 **Q: Can I help?**

-    •	If you know how to fix it, PR your changes on GitHub.
+  - If you know how to fix it, PR your changes on GitHub.
-    •	If you have patches for older kernels, I’d love to see them.
+  - If you have patches for older kernels, I’d love to see them.
-    •	If you want to just watch me suffer, fair enough.
+  - If you want to just watch me suffer, fair enough.

   This is a community effort, so if you want to see Rocket 750s working on modern Linux, let’s make it happen.

+**Q: I tried looking at your changelogs, and half of your commits are just updates to the README.
+Why do you keep making small incremental updates instead of just updating it all at once?
+It makes your commit history impossible to read.**

+  Great question.
+There are actually two very good reasons for this:

+  1. I don’t actually know what I’m doing.

+  If I change something in the README and later realize it was a terrible idea, I want an easy way to go back and see what it originally said.

+  I could be removing vital information and have no way of realizing it at the time.
+Small commits make it easier to track what I’ve done and undo any mistakes.

+  2. This is my favorite way to procrastinate.

+  I could be fixing the driver and doing something productive, but instead, I’m tweaking the README because it makes me feel like I’m making progress without actually doing any hard work.

+  If you think this is a bad habit… yeah, it probably is.
+But here we are.

+  So yeah, don’t judge me.
+Or do, whatever, I’m too busy rewriting the README for the 40th time to care.

-Q: You say you don’t know what you’re doing, but this README has a very clear roadmap.
-What’s the deal?
+**Q: You say you don’t know what you’re doing, but this README has a very clear roadmap.
+What’s the deal?**

   Great question.
 The roadmap is almost entirely made up.